 Chef Dennis, thanks so much for including me in your guest post series!

 If you like this scone recipe make sure to check out my recipe for Scones with Blueberries and Cream.

 If you’ve tried these Brown Butter Peach Scones recipe or any other recipe on askchefdennis.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also FOLLOW ME on Instagram @chefdenniseats and @chefdennistravels, Twitter and Facebook.

 - 2 cups flour

 - 2 tsp baking powder

 - 1 large egg

-Use a floured bench scraper to scrape dough out onto prepared baking sheet; generously flour hands and pat dough into an 8-inch circle.
+- Use a floured bench scraper to scrape the dough out onto a prepared baking sheet; generously flour hands and pat dough into an 8-inch circle.

 - Score into 12 wedges with floured bench scraper; sprinkle dough with turbinado sugar.